Dhaunsar: Economy

 Collieries functioning in the Kusunda Area of BCCL are: Basuriya, East Basuriya, Gondidih, Khas Kusunda, Kusunda, Industry, Godhur and Dhansar.

 Transport

 State Highway 12 (Jharkhand), locally popular as Jharia Road, passes through Dhaunsar.

+There used to be a railway station in Dhansar falls in Dhanbad-Jharia-Patherdih route.
+But now it's no more because that section has been dismantled in 2007 and the station is also no more.